tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 Reactive FSM means that changes of state can be tied to changes in Events as well as Commands.
 An FSM can be made to react to changes in Event and Command parameters with the help of `Event based variables` and `Command flags`.
+This reaction is called "re-evaluation", which causes the code for the current state to be executed again.
 It is necessary to _bind_ an FSM to reactive variables to achieve the reactive behavior.

 ### Event-based variables